Roland William Fleming: Grasping and interacting with objects and materials

-Fleming’s work on motor control has focused primarily on the effects of 3D shape and material properties—including mass, friction and rigidity—on grasping.
-He and his colleagues have investigated various illusions related to grasping, including the ‘material-weight illusion, a variant of the size-weight illusion, in which the expected weight of an object is manipulated through its surface material (instead of its volume as in the size-weight illusion).
+Fleming's work on motor control has focused primarily on the effects of 3D shape and material properties—including mass, friction and rigidity—on grasping.
+He and his colleagues have investigated various illusions related to grasping, including the 'material-weight illusion, a variant of the size-weight illusion, in which the expected weight of an object is manipulated through its surface material (instead of its volume as in the size-weight illusion).
 He and his colleagues developed a computational model for predicting human precision grip (thumb and forefinger) grasp locations on objects with varying 3D shape and materials properties.
-The model combines multiple cost functions related to the properties of the object and the actor’s hand.
-The model predicted average human grasp locations approximately as well as different individuals’ grasps predict one another.
+The model combines multiple cost functions related to the properties of the object and the actor's hand.
+The model predicted average human grasp locations approximately as well as different individuals' grasps predict one another.
+His research group has developed methods for measuring the contact regions between hands and objects to capture unconstrained, whole-hand grasping behavior.